anaik23/FreeFiApp/README.md

 - [X] Users can Sign Up
 - [X] Users can Log Out
 - [ ] Users can enter their personal data during Sign Up (Name, email, Password, Age, Salary, Household size)
-- [ ] Users can enter monthly spending data
+- [X] Users can enter monthly spending data
 - [ ] Users can view how they spent their money in a certain month in a chart format

 **Optional Nice-to-have Stories**
 - [ ] Users can view past expense graphs
 - [ ] Users can read and understand what each item means while their filling out their monthly spending data
 - [ ] The app can pull data from their bank/credit card account to automatically fill in their monthly spending amount
-- [ ] Allow with Login in with FaceID
+- [X] Allow with Login in with FaceID
-- [ ] User get a summary of the data produced by their inputs
+- [ ] User gets a summary of the data produced by their inputs

 ### 2. Screen Archetypes